Job Title: Office Coordinator

 FLSA Status: Non-Exempt

 The Office Coordinator shall assist in the daily operations of the office.
 The person will serve as the critical “first contact” in The Daumier office by greeting/serving students and the general public in person and by phone, supporting front desk operations, maintaining records on all current residents, archiving inactive resident records, researching and resolving issues related to resident satisfaction, assisting in showing and leasing apartments to prospective students, and monitoring and updating the electronic resident information system.
 This position is located at the Western University of Health Sciences campus in Pomona, CA.

 Essential Duties and Responsibilities

-- Welcomes visitors, determines nature of business, and announces visitors to appropriate personnel.
+- Welcomes on-site visitors determines nature of business and announces visitors to appropriate personnel.

-- Performs other clerical duties as needed, such as filing, photocopying, and scanning documents.
+- Performs other clerical duties as needed, such as filing, photocopying, and collating.

 - Other duties as assigned.

 Maintains a professional, yet friendly, atmosphere in the offices and other areas where prospective and current residents meet.

 - Takes and delivers messages or transfers calls to voice mail when appropriate personnel is unavailable.